-Next is the numbering system for the strings of the guitar.
-This is the opposite of what you might think.
-Most people think that the thickest string is the first string.
-It’s exactly the opposite.
-The thinnest string is the first string.
-The second string, third, fourth, fifth, sixth follow from there.
-That’s not really hard.
-You’re just going to want to be aware that the thinnest string is the first string, and the thickest string is the sixth string.
+Most people think the string closest to them, the thickest string, is the first string of the guitar, but it’s actually the opposite.
+The string closest to the floor, the thinnest string, is the first string.
+The next string up, the second thinnest string, is the second string, and so on from there.
+Just be aware that your thinnest string is the first string, and the thickest string is the sixth string.